Amyotrophic Lateral Sclerosis (ALS)

 - Breathing devices can help you breathe more easily as your chest muscles weaken.

 A medicine called riluzole (Rilutek) may prolong survival by about 2 months. footnote 2 But it doesn't improve symptoms or quality of life in ways that people with ALS, their caregivers, or their doctors have been able to notice.
 Most people tolerate riluzole very well, but it can cause side effects, including nausea, vomiting, weakness, dizziness, and coughing.
-Treatment with riluzole is also expensive.

 Palliative care is a kind of care for people who have a serious illness.
 It's different from care to cure your illness.
 Its goal is to improve your quality of life—not just in your body but also in your mind and spirit.